Duffew/debt-deliverance/README.md

     *Form and links sections on screen sizes above 768px*

-+ **Metaphor Images** - Depending on the screen size used, users will see either on or two metaphore images.
-On screen sizes up to 768px
++ **Metaphor Images** - Depending on the screen size used, users will see either one or two metaphore images.
+On mobile screens and others up to 768px, the image behind the form is that of a garden path ascending some steps (as seen above).
+The image behind the links section is that of a hand holding a seedling (also see above).
+On screens above 768px, only the seedling image is displayed.
+Both images are in keeping with the Garden theme.
+The path represents 'next steps' for the user - sign-up for our newsletter and continue your debt-free journey with us.
+The seedling represents new personal growth which can be nurtured using the links provided.

 ## Dev Steps
 ### strategy